cseagle/sk3wldbg/README.md

 Copy the plugins into your <IDADIR>/plugins directory and Sk3wlDbg will be listed as an available debugger for all architectures supported by Unicorn.

+Note that the unicorn dll needs to be found in your PATH or copied into your IDA installation directory.

 ### Linux / OS X:

 Use the include Makefile to build the plugin.
-You may need to adjust the paths that get searched to find your IDA installation ("/Applications/IDA Pro 6.9" is assume on OSX and /opt/ida-6.9 is assumed on Linux).
+You may need to adjust the paths that get searched to find your IDA installation ("/Applications/IDA Pro N.NN" is assumed on OSX and /opt/ida-N.NN is assumed on Linux, were N.NN is derived from the name of your IDA SDK directory eg idasdk695).
 This is required to successfully link the plugin.
 Note that the Makefile assumes that the Unicorn library headers have been copied into the sk3wldbg directory alongside the plugin source files (this is already done in the git repo).
 If you want to